olehpratsko/web-worker-boss/README.md

 ---

 That's it!
-You now have a better understanding of how to use the Web Boss library for bi-directional communication between the main thread and a web worker in your web applications.
+You now have a better understanding of how to use the Web Worker Boss library for bi-directional communication between the main thread and a web worker in your web applications.
 Feel free to explore more features and advanced usage in the library's documentation or by examining the source code.

 If you encounter any issues or have further questions, please don't hesitate to ask.